 26. After 1924 it is often the case that there is no call date in the third quarter of the year but instead two observations for the fourth quarter.
 For these cases we take the first call date for the fourth quarter (which is typically in early October) as the observation for the third quarter.

-27. See Romer (1992, pp. 32-33) for a full discussion of this adjustment.
+27. See Romer (1994) for a full discussion of this adjustment.